Participation of Women at the Societal and Institutional Level in the Asociación Argentina de Ortopedia y Traumatología

 Abstract

+Objective: To analyze the representation of women at the societal level within the Asociación Argentina de Ortopedia y Traumatología (AAOT).
+Materials and Methods: An observational and descriptive study was conducted analyzing data obtained from the period between January 1, 2015 and December 31, 2019.
+The proportion of women members of the AAOT, as well as their participation at the institutional, hierarchical, and academic levels, was assessed.
 Results: Women represent 10.6% of all AAOT members.
 Twelve women actively participate in the different Committees of the Association, which represents 16% of the total number of members.
 During the study period, 2.8% of the positions on the Board of Directors were held by women.
 In the history of the AAOT, only one woman has served as President.
 In 2019, women made up 6.9% of teachers who taught the Biannual Official National Orthopedics and Traumatology Certification Course.
+Conclusion: Women represent 10.6% of AAOT members.
+Knowing their situation within the AAOT allows laying the foundations to implement measures aimed at improving equity in Orthopedics and Traumatology.

 Downloads